bright/new-www/_posts/2017-10-06-few-steps-to-fast-redshift.md

 **Preaggregated table**

-The preaggregated table is a very primitive form of a data mart but well enough in my case.
+The preaggregated table is a very primitive form of a data mart but good enough in my case.
 The main features of the table:
  - data taken from both fact tables with a column to distinguish the data – no UNION needed,
  - data aggregated to ensure the minimal needed granularity,
  - the latest names of dimensions elements are included – no window functions needed.